Tuttotorna/lon-mirror/README.md

 10. Compatibility Guard — Runtime STOP Layer

-OMNIA provides a runtime guard that converts SCI into a strict STOP / CONTINUE signal.
+Converts SCI into a strict STOP / CONTINUE signal.

 The guard: